rairprotocol/rair-dapp/rairnode/readme/get_external_contract.md

 OR

-**Condition** : None of the tokens have metadata, making their insertion useless
+**Condition** : None of the tokens have metadata, so there's no point storing the data

 **Code** : `500 INTERNAL SERVER ERROR`